ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/some-squares.md

 This question really stuck with me, so I started digging.
 There's a theorem that says every number can be expressed as the sum of 4 squares, but that doesn't help because those squares can repeat, so you could say 7 is 4 + 1 + 1 + 1.

 I could have looked up the answer to my question and realized it was solved over 60 years ago, but that's boring.
 Instead, I made my computer solve it—kinda.
-I figured I would look at the numbers that aren't sums of squares and hopefully find a pattern.
+I figured I would look at the numbers that aren't sums of unique squares and hopefully find a pattern.

 `>>> 2, 3, 6, 7, 8, ...
 128`